 The Compensation Committee believes that equity-based incentive awards serve to align the economic interests of our executive officers with those of our shareholders.
-We believe that our restricted stock and PSU awards (the payout of which is based on our TSR over a three-year performance period compared to that of our peer group) provide proper incentives to avoid undue risk taking while increasing long-term shareholder value.
+We believe that our restricted stock and PSU awards provide proper incentives to avoid undue risk taking while increasing long-term shareholder value.
 We also believe that these awards are an important retention tool with respect to our NEOs.

-In determining the value of each NEO's long-term incentive award, the Compensation Committee typically reviews the data provided by its independent compensation consultant, historical awards and the Chief Executive Officer's recommendation regarding the long-term incentive award for each NEO, and makes its determination at its regularly scheduled December meeting.
+In determining the value of each NEO's long-term incentive award, the Compensation Committee typically reviews the data provided by its independent compensation consultant, historical awards and the Chief Executive Officer's recommendation regarding the long-term incentive award for each NEO, and makes its determination at its regularly scheduled December meeting in the preceding year.

-2019 Long-Term Incentive Awards
+2020 Long-Term Incentive Awards

-Like the annual long-term incentive awards to our NEOs since 2015, the 2019 long-term incentive awards consisted of: (1) 50% in the form of a cliff-vesting PSU award and (2) 50% in the form of a time-vesting restricted stock award.
-Thus half of the total award pays out depending on how our TSR compares to that of our PSU peers as opposed to the absolute price of our own stock, which may be influenced by general industry or macroeconomic conditions that may exist at various points in time, rather than our own financial performance.
+Like the annual long-term incentive awards to our NEOs since 2015, the 2020 long-term incentive awards consisted of: (1) 50% in the form of a cliff-vesting PSU award, the payout of which is based on our TSR over a three-year performance period compared to that of our performance peer group and (2) 50% in the form of a time-vesting restricted stock award.
+Thus, half of the total award pays out depending on how our TSR compares to that of our PSU peers as opposed to the absolute price of our own stock, which may be influenced by general industry or macroeconomic conditions that may exist at various points in time, rather than our own financial performance.